mmomtchev/Urban-Tech-Guerilla/README.md

 #### Food

 In the developed world, it is generally considered that the cheapest healthy good meal costs about $1 (or 1€) and the minimum amount of money that you need for your daily survival would be about $5 (or 5€).
 Below this amount, you will have to resort to scavenging.
 However you should not forget that the only way to go that low is to have an access to a fridge and a cooking stove.

+##### Scavenging

+Scavenging does not have to be about regular thrash bins.
+A prime location for scavenging are the wholesale food markets where most restaurants and smaller shops do their daily shopping.
+There are many perishables that are usually thrown at the end of the day - which would be something like 8am to 9am since they usually go shopping just before dawn.

 #### Electricity